saulobraine/nubank-ui-reactnative/READMEen.md

 ---

-## **Sobre o projeto**
+## **About the project**

-Código replicando a interface da tela inicial do Nubank com React Native com animações
+Code replicating a Nubank home screen interface with React Native with animations.

-Feito pelo tutorial da Rocketseat, porém com algumas diferenças, esta versão possui mais cards, e a fonte utilizada está mais próxima ao do app oficial.
+Made by the Rocketseat tutorial, but with some differences, this version has more cards, and the font used is closer to the official app.

 ---

 ## **Screens**

-- [x] Tela inicial de uma versão antiga do app:
+- [x] Initial screen of an old version of the app:
-  - [x] Menu oculto com animações;
+  - [x] Hidden menu with animations;
-  - [x] Botão Sair da conta;
+  - [x] Exit account button;
-  - [x] Tabs de atalhos;
+  - [x] Shortcut tabs;

 ---